DivyaSharma0795/DukeIDS706_ds655_Week06/README.md

 * Fork this project and get it to run
-* Make the query more useful and not a giant mess that prints to screen
+* Make the query more useful and not a giant mess that prints to screen -> The query now prints only the top 5 rows of the table
 * Convert the main.py into a command-line tool that lets you run each step independantly -> python main.py --step 1 to extract data
     -> python main.py --step 2 to load data